-- This school is authorized under Federal law to enroll nonimmigrant students.
-Nonimmigrant (International) applicants must demonstrate English proficiency in order to be considered for admission to The King's University. - Complete the full Application Package for appropriate academic level (Undergraduate, Graduate, Doctoral), along with applicable Admission Requirements.
+This school is authorized under Federal law to enroll nonimmigrant students.
+Nonimmigrant (International) applicants must demonstrate English proficiency in order to be considered for admission to The King's University.
+This is done by taking the TOEFL test.
+The minimum TOEFL score of 550 for the paper-based version or 79-80 on the iBT (internet-based testing) is required.
+The King's Code Number for TOEFL is 1641.
+In addition to the TOEFL test, an oral interview may be requested by the Admissions Committee.